 A study of deviant human behaviors and theories of causation and remediation.
-Prerequisite: PSYC101 Introduction to Psychology
+Prerequisite: PSYC101

 PSYC465 Physiological Psychology (3)

 Introduces the biological bases of behavior.
 Examination of the neuroanatomical and physiological foundations of such topics as the mind/body problem, the development of language and learning, sexual behavior, recovery from brain damage, and psychopathology.